Home Music Biography Physics

 I have long wanted to set Rumi and here’s my chance in A Sufi Song, from an excerpt changed around for my peculiar purposes.

-I wrote Who Am I in three minutes at a gas station in West Virginia after listening to cassettes of Ram Dass talking about Ramana Maharshi.
+I wrote the lyrics to Who Am I in three minutes at a gas station in West Virginia after listening to cassettes of Ram Dass talking about Ramana Maharshi.

 The Hare Krishna Mahamantra started off in 2002 for six string electric violin and voices in unison (vocal line entirely repetitive); then came a piano and voice version that was too hard for the piano and too simple to sing!
 Now I have the balance just right, at least I think so.